mistermantas/githubers-write-stories/README-2020.md

-# 🌹 A Nice Story by GitHub Users
+# 🌹 A Nice Story by GitHub Users (2020)

 So, here's my idea.

 While signing up for Hacktoberfest this year, I thought "this is about writing code together."
 What else can we do together?

 Write words.
-Create little worlds inside this one file.
+Create a little world by storytelling inside this one file.

 *Everything here goes into the public domain (CC0 license).*

 ## Contributing

-* **One PR per person** (do not cheat for Hacktoberfest — make some other more quality PRs!)
+* **One PR per person** (do not cheat for Hacktoberfest — make some other quality PRs!)
 * Important: **always write at the end of the document**.
 Leave some space for others, so we get some separation
 * Write **at least 50 (really good) words, but no more than 250**.
 If you haven't guessed yet — write in English!
 * Limit profanity, no hate speech, etc. Good intentions only. **Let's have some good fun!** No pressure